Article Translations: (Spanish)

 - putting pressure on the skin, such as from sitting too long or carrying a heavy backpack over a shoulder

 Rarely, a person with hives and angioedema can also get anaphylactic shock.
-Signs of anaphylactic shock include difficulty breathing, a drop in blood pressure, dizziness, or a loss of consciousness.
+Signs of anaphylactic shock include breathing trouble, a drop in blood pressure, dizziness, or a loss of consciousness (passing out).

 Most of the time, a doctor can diagnose hives just by looking at the skin.
-To find the cause, you may be asked questions about your child's medical history, recent exposure to allergic triggers, and daily stressors.
+To find the cause, you may be asked questions about your child's medical history , recent illnesses, medicines, exposure to allergens, and daily stressors.

-If your child has chronic hives, the doctor may ask you to keep a daily record of activities, such as what your child eats, drinks, and where the hives tend to show up on the body.
-Diagnostic tests — such as blood tests, allergy tests, and tests to rule out underlying conditions such as thyroid disease or hepatitis — might be done to find the exact cause of the hives.
+If your child has chronic hives, the doctor may ask you to keep a daily record of activities, such as what your child eats and drinks, and where the hives tend to show up on the body.
+Diagnostic tests — such as blood tests, allergy tests, and tests to rule out conditions that can cause hives, such as thyroid disease or hepatitis — might be done to find the exact cause of the hives.

-To check for physical hives, a doctor may put ice on your child's skin to see how it reacts to cold or place a sandbag or other heavy object on the thighs to see if the pressure will cause hives to appear.
+To check for physical hives, a doctor may put ice on your child's skin to see how it reacts to cold or place a sandbag or other heavy object on the thighs to see if the pressure will cause hives.

 In many cases, mild hives won't need treatment and will go away on their own.
 If a definite trigger is found, avoiding it is part of the treatment.
 If the hives feel itchy, the doctor may recommend an antihistamine medicine to block the release of histamine in the bloodstream and prevent breakouts.

 For chronic hives, the doctor may suggest a non-sedating (non-drowsy) prescription or over-the-counter antihistamine to be taken every day.
-Not everyone responds to the same medications, though, so it's important to work with a doctor to find the right one for your child.
+Not everyone responds to the same medicines, though, so it's important to work with the doctor to find the right one for your child.

-If a non-drowsy antihistamine doesn't work, the doctor may suggest a stronger antihistamine or another medicine or a combination of medicines.
+If a non-drowsy antihistamine doesn't work, the doctor may suggest a stronger antihistamine, another medicine, or a combination of medicines.
 In rare cases, a doctor may prescribe a steroid pill or liquid to treat chronic hives.
 Usually this is done for just a short period (5 days to 2 weeks) to prevent harmful steroid side effects.